Christopher Levett: Life

 On the surface, Capt.
 Levett seemed ideally placed to push such settlement.
 "When A Description of New England was published in London in 1616," write Charles and Samuella Shain of Capt.
 John Smith's book, "it was only a question of time before another enterprising spirit would arrive who would realize Captain John Smith's plans for founding a permanent settlement on the Maine coast....
 Better placed socially and therefore politically than John Smith, Levett was also richer."

 Levett apparently had his eye on New England's thriving fisheries, which English merchants had exploited for years.
 The naval captain reported to Gorges that with the region's best fishing in the winter months, settling a permanent colony would enable the merchant adventurers to double their profits, by enabling the ships to fish year round.

 But despite his better connections, the tide of history was not in his favour.
 His salesmanship fell short.
 Public interest waned, as new settlements in Virginia and elsewhere took center stage.
 King Charles I's growing problems ate away at interest in colonisation.
 The king's appeal for money in Yorkshire parishes to support the Levett scheme never yielded much.
 The gathering storm of Roundhead rebellion put Levett's benefactors under strain.

 In the meantime Levett was assigned to more pressing matters in England.
 On 5 October 1625, Capt.
-Levett was at the helm of HMS Susan and Ellen as part of Lord Wimbledon's fleet of 80 English and 16 Dutch vessels sailing against the Spanish fleet at Cadiz.
+Levett was at the helm of HMS Susan and Ellen as part of Lord Wimbledon's fleet of 80 English and 16 Dutch vessels sailing against the Spanish fleet at Cádiz.
 The expedition, mounted by King Charles I who pressured his subjects to fund it, was an abject failure, and the fleet returned to England in disgrace.
 Levett later complained bitterly of the experience, claiming that even as a Royal Navy captain, he'd been treated "no better than a meare slave" by those in charge.

 Levett never returned to Maine, and the small group of men he left behind in a stone house were never heard from again.
 Levett's patented lands eventually passed to a group of Plymouth merchants as Levett's attention was diverted to more pressing Naval matters.
 Eventually Levett returned to the Massachusetts Bay Colony, where he met with Governor John Winthrop in 1630, and he died aboard the return voyage home.
 The body of the early adventurer was buried at sea, and his wife was forced to appear at a Bristol court the following year to recover his effects.